jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 **Bankrupt's public examination**

 ### 173 Court must hold public examination if Assignee or creditors require
-(1) The Court must hold a public examination of the bankrupt if, before an absolute order for the bankrupt's discharge is made, there is filed with the Court either a statement by the Assignee, or a copy of a creditors' ordinary resolution, that the bankrupt should be publicly examined.
+(1) The court must hold a public examination of the bankrupt if, before an absolute order for the bankrupt's discharge is made, there is filed with the court either a statement by the Assignee, or a copy of a creditors' ordinary resolution, that the bankrupt should be publicly examined.
 (2) The copy of the resolution must be certified by the Assignee or the chairperson of the meeting at which it was passed.

 ### 174 Notice of examination
-(1) If a public examination of the bankrupt is required, the Assignee must serve the bankrupt with a notice that states— (a) that the Assignee's statement or the creditors' resolution has been filed with the Court; and (b) that the bankrupt is required to be publicly examined; and (c) the time and place of the examination.
+(1) If a public examination of the bankrupt is required, the Assignee must serve the bankrupt with a notice that states— (a) that the Assignee's statement or the creditors' resolution has been filed with the court; and (b) that the bankrupt is required to be publicly examined; and (c) the time and place of the examination.
 (2) At least 5 working days before the examination, the Assignee must—